linuxdeepin/deepin-manual/manual-assets/professional/deepin-editor/en_US/index.md

 #### Shortcuts Settings
 1. Click ![icon_menu](icon/icon_menu.svg)> **Settings** to view the current shortcut in the **Shortcuts** option.
 2. Select a keymap in **Shortcuts** and view the shortcuts.
-3. You can click and press new shortcuts to customize it.
+3. You can click and press new shortcuts for customization.

 > ![notes](icon/notes.svg)Notes: You can choose a proper keymap to fit your habits, including standard keymap, Emacs keymap, or customize it as you like.